Viber: Early monetisation (2011)

 In its first two years of availability, Viber did not generate revenues.
 It began doing so in 2013, via user payments for Viber Out voice calling and the Viber graphical messaging "sticker market".
 The company was originally funded by individual investors, described by Marco as "friends and family".
 They invested $20 million in the company, which had 120 employees as of May 2013.

 On 24 July 2013, Viber's support system was defaced by the Syrian Electronic Army.
 According to Viber, no sensitive user information was accessed.

+By the time Rakuten came forward with its acquisition deal in 2014, Viber had already stopped working with external vendors, choosing instead to consolidate development under its own offices.